L0wperformer/WaveFunctionCollapse_Cpp_QtQuick/README.md

 - Customizable weights
 - Customizable sockets
 - Customizable amount of sockets if you choose to make your own tiles
 - If you dont want to make your own Tiles in qml you may use "Tile.qml" to add e.g. Tiles in .png.
-Just keep in mind you have to change the `onDrawTile` and/or   the `onGridInit` signal handlers in `Canvas.qml`.
-Contact me if you don't get it working ;).
-Or look at older versions of the project.
+(This is not tested with the new QML-Implementation)
 - Clicking changes the colors to "nightmode" and back easily, even while running.
 Qml can be very cool.

 In this example a weightlist is active that discourages Tiles that connect diagonals to horizontals, resulting in clusters: